|

 Being the bright, observant child that I was, I quickly noticed how organisms interacted.
 For example, insects ate the tree leaves, birds ate the insects, and then built their nests in the trees; the bird droppings fed the

+trees so that they could produce seeds, and the squirrels distributed the seeds.
 I became an environmentalist at a very young age because the impact of humans on the natural world was so apparent even in the remoteness of the Sierra Nevada Mountains or in the coastal redwood forests, or along any of

 Northern California’s beaches.
 These were the early and mid 1960s, and in those days, litter was one of the most obvious issues.
 When I was 9, I started an ecology club at school, and organized garbage collecting campaigns in some of the natural areas left near suburban

+developments near our home in St. Louis, Missouri, as these areas were the last refuge for many types of wildlife.
+Humanity’s disconnection from the planet was obvious and disheartening.
 Rachel Carson published “Silent Spring” in 1962, outlining the long-term effects of DDT and other insecticides to both wildlife and humans.
 This was another key factor in my embracing the concept of connectivity.

 Insecticides are poisons for insects, but those poisons affected other species as well, including humans.
 All life is connected, and if we make the world inhospitable for the smallest organisms, it will be inhospitable for us.
 Carson’s caveats led to many changes, not least

 of which was a growing return to organic farming methods, initially on a small scale, but which grow in abundance even today as consumers see the connection between their health and insecticides, herbicides and other artificial chemicals.
+My awareness of connectivity led me to pursue a scientific career.
+I settled on evolutionary biology and paleontology, as I wanted to study how organisms interacted and connected through time with their environments.
+Even in

 elementary school, I began accumulating vast amounts of scientific knowledge above and beyond what was taught in public school.
 When assigned papers to write for class, I would always present a unique twist by combining ideas that surprised the teachers.
 This came